Strongpreneur#Business Growth Strategies

 Despite the relaxation in parts of the indigenization decree, the Nigerian Enterprises Promotion Board has taken action against six companies that it claims have failed to comply with the indigenization Act of 1977.
 It has sealed up the six companies which it named as Edelit and company (Lagos), Renaissance Marble (Lagos), owning (Lagos), the Nigerian Shoe and Handbag Company (Lagos), Comazzi Limited (Ibadan) and Swiss Lumber (Abakaliki).
 A further seven companies are being co-managed by the Board because of their failure to comply.
 They are Welder and company (Lagos), NEON Nigeria (Lagos), Farisco Industries, Nigeria, (Lagos), Bangson Nigeria (Ibadan), Aridi Industries (Benin), Jechi Construction (Benin) and Gabral Industries (Benin), Jechi Contracting (Benin) and Gabral Industries (Benin).
 A further 23 companies have been warned to comply with the act or face closure.

-The chairman of NEPB has reportedly lamented that the decree has had the undesirable effect of concentrating shares in a few hands and in one geographical area of the country.
-He has also reportedly admitted that it has led to a decline or non-payment of dividends, poor performance, and decline in profits.
+The chairman of NEPB has reportedly lamented that the decree has had the undesirable effect of concentrating shares in a few hands and one geographical area of the country.
+He has also reportedly admitted that it has led to a decline or non-payment of dividends, poor performance, and a decline in profits.
 However, official sources claim that the decree has been a success.

 The impact of the indigenization policy for businesses operating in Nigeria has been considerable.
-In all genuine cases, transfer of ownership to Nigerians has also meant that control has had to be exercised by Nigerians.
+In all genuine cases, the transfer of ownership to Nigerians has also meant that control has had to be exercised by Nigerians.
 The outcome, in terms of the organizations’ ability to remain effective, has been mixed.
 Some believe that the transfer of ownership and control to Nigerians has resulted in management and financial problems, while others thought that the advantages of Nigerian ownership and control far outweighed their disadvantages.

 This act vests all lands in the various States in the (Military) Governor, who holds them in trust for the people.
 By this decree, the Governor is responsible for allocating all lands in urban areas of the State to individuals and organizations, while similar powers are conferred on the local government in respect of non-urban areas.